2021 Washington Nationals season: August

 Next up, the division-rival Philadelphia Phillies swept a four-game series at Nationals Park.
 Freshly recalled to his new team, with reliever Tanner Rainey optioned to the minors in a corresponding move, Nationals starting pitcher Josiah Gray allowed just one run over five innings, striking out two while inducing weak flyballs and popups, on August 2.
 In his own Nationals debut, newly acquired reliever Mason Thompson worked a scoreless inning in relief.
 But after rookie Gabe Klobosits retired the side on four pitches in the eighth inning, manager Dave Martinez opted to give Klobosits a chance for the save in the ninth.
 After consecutive singles to start the ninth inning, Martinez turned to veteran reliever Wander Suero, who had allowed a game-tying home run to Ortega the previous day.
 Both inherited runners came around to score, along with three more runs charged to Suero, and despite a two-run home run by third baseman Carter Kieboom in the bottom of the ninth, the Phillies won 7–5.
+A praying mantis that perched itself on Victor Robles' hat during the eight and ninth innings was made light of on Twitter by both fans and the Nationals' and Phillies' respective Twitter accounts.

 The following day, having blown back-to-back saves, Suero was optioned to the Triple-A Rochester Red Wings, following Rainey as one of Martinez's former go-to high-leverage relievers to have fallen out of favor due to poor performance.
 The Nationals also placed backup catcher René Rivera on the injured list, recalling newly acquired catcher Riley Adams and selecting the contract of veteran right-hander Javy Guerra to replace Suero and Rivera on the roster.
 Washington starter Patrick Corbin pitched well for six innings, allowing just one run on a leadoff home run by Jean Segura, before giving up three more runs in the seventh inning.
 The Nationals were able to plate four runs against Phillies ace Zack Wheeler, who pitched into the eighth inning, but the difference in the game ended up being a solo home run by former National Bryce Harper off Guerra in the top of the eighth.
 Adams made his Nationals debut as a pinch-hitter, striking out to end the game in the ninth inning.
 Nationals second baseman Luis García homered twice on August 4, his first career multi-homer game, and Washington's youth movement was on display as center fielder Víctor Robles and the third baseman Kieboom went deep as well, but starting pitcher Paolo Espino struggled, the rest of the Nationals lineup did as well, and the Phillies won, 9–5.
 Harper again got the better of Guerra in a late-game situation, doubling in an insurance run off the right-hander in the eighth inning.
 The Phillies came from behind, overcoming a three-run home run by Nationals first baseman Josh Bell and a strong offensive performance by right fielder Juan Soto, on August 5, taking advantage of a wild throw by Kieboom at third base that extended the ninth inning and ultimately scoring four unearned runs off Nationals reliever Kyle Finnegan.
 A hit by Bell that kicked off the second base bag closed the deficit to a single run, but the Nationals could not level the game, and after scoring on the odd play, Soto reported pain in his left knee.